lvoytek/ubuntu-maintainers-handbook/Concepts.md

 those in a different suite if overlaid on top of it.
 Some examples of partial suites are `backports`, `proposed`, `security`, and `updates`.

+#### updates

+Once an Ubuntu version is released, the `series` pocket stops receiving new package versions, but updates to the initial set are still uploaded with diverse fixes.
+Versions with regular bug fixes, or potential new features, are present in `series-updates`.

+#### security

+The `series-security` suite carries security fixes to packages in `series`.
+The updates there are maintained by the security team.

+#### proposed

+When any package is uploaded to Ubuntu, it will land in `series-proposed`.
+This suite is used for testing the package to make sure it builds and that tests pass before the uploaded version can be copied into the release itself.
+During the development of a new release, packages that are considered in a good state migrate from `series-proposed` to `series`.
+After the release, updates to the packages migrate from `series-proposed` to `series-updates` (as part of the SRU process).

+#### backports

+Software in `series-backports` may not have been tested as extensively as that contained in the above examples, although it includes newer versions of some applications that may provide useful features.
+Those versions are usually present in subsequent Ubuntu releases, and are copied back to previous releases.
+Software in backports will not receive any review or updates from the Ubuntu security team.

 ## Source (launchpad) model